 The most a housing provider can do is ask to see the ESA letter, and under the Fair Housing Act, must allow the emotional support animal to be on the property with reasonable accommodation.
 The only way housing providers could refuse housing is if the animal proves to be a direct threat to other residents or other animals.

-Once a Pettable LMHP determines whether an ESA is essential to your care and well-being, they will proceed with writing you a legitimate ESA letter.
-You will then receive an ESA letter within 24 hours from the time of your consultation.
+Once a Pettable LMHP determines whether an ESA is essential to your care and well-being, they will write you a legitimate ESA letter.
+You will then receive an ESA letter within 24 hours of your consultation.

 1. We Guarantee Our Letters Will Work For You